 It is only a matter of time before we start to enjoy improved network connectivity and speed, better IT infrastructure, and clear work procedure and discipline to be implemented for the majority of Malaysian freelancers.

-Gig Work – Appealing Enough?
+Is Gig Work Appealing Enough?

 Numerous permanent jobs today do not provide a similar degree of job security compared to the past as employers often look at optimising cost efficiencies.
-Organisations often choose to reduce operation size as a way to find more resources to invest in other parts of the businesses.
+Organisations often choose to reduce operation size as a way to find more resources to invest in other parts of the business.

 Instead of simply keeping full-time employees, a coordinated workforce permits organisations to better manage expenses and investments to coordinate business and market demands.
 Gen Z wants both stability and flexibility at the same time to stay in business.